Our 2023 family road trip packing list will help you get out the door stress-free to make the most of your next wheeled adventure.

 What To Pack For A Family Road Trip: The Other Stuff

 A family road trip packing list isn’t complete without a few extras.
-Honestly, these are usually the “least forgotten” items because they tend to things that adults or kids want to make sure are there.
+Honestly, these are usually the “least forgotten” items because they tend to be things that adults or kids want to make sure are there.
 But, it never hurts to have them on your list as well.

 - Cell phones